 6 Simple Ways To Darken Your Mehendi

-Henna looks good not only due to its intricate design but also because of the color.
-To bring that captivating look, here are the most-trusted age-old natural remedies to darken your Mehendi color.
+Henna looks good not only due to its intricate design but also because of the colour.
+To bring that captivating look, here are the most-trusted age-old natural remedies to darken your Mehendi colour.

 How To Apply Lemon-Sugar Mixture?